Raymond Eugene Brown: Triple murder

-On the late evening of October 1, 1960, Brown broke into a home occupied by three relatives (31-year-old aunt Berta Mae Martin; 63-year-old grandmother Ethel Ogle and 82-year-old disabled great-grandmother Everlena Ogle) via an unlocked back door, with the aim of stealing money to buy himself some cleats.
-While searching the house, he came across his aunt, who had awoken to investigate the noise coming from the kitchen.
+In the late evening of October 1, 1960, Brown broke into a home occupied by three of his relatives: 31-year-old aunt Berta Mae Martin, 63-year-old grandmother Ethel Ogle, and disabled 82-year-old great-grandmother Everlena Ogle via an unlocked back door, with the aim of stealing money to buy himself some cleats.
+While searching the house, he came across his aunt, who had awakened to investigate the noise coming from the kitchen.
 Upon being found out, Brown assaulted Martin and stabbed her a total of 123 times with a kitchen knife.

-After this, in order to eliminate potential witnesses, he entered the rooms of his grandmother and great-grandmother and stabbed both multiple times until he was sure they were dead.
-He then performed multiple post-mortem manipulations on the bodies, which included slashing their throats from ear to ear.
-The bodies were discovered in the early morning by Brown's mother, who immediately called the police.
+To eliminate potential witnesses, he entered the rooms of his grandmother and great-grandmother and stabbed both multiple times until he was sure they were dead.
+He then mutilated the bodies, slashing their throats from ear to ear.
+The bodies were discovered early the next morning by Brown's mother, who immediately called the police.
 While investigating the crime scene, officers discovered multiple bloody heel prints that they believed belonged to the teenager.
-In order to determine whether he was responsible, they interviewed a number of his classmates, friends and acquaintances, some of whom claimed that Brown had told them he intended to visit his aunt and had supposedly gone there after finishing with soccer practice.
-Because of this, he was detained five days later in the school gymnasium and taken to the local police station for questioning.
-Brown subsequently confessed to the crimes, and recounted the circumstances and details of how he had done it.
-His fingerprints were also matched to those found at the crime scene.
+They interviewed a number of his classmates, friends and acquaintances, some of whom claimed that Brown had told them he intended to visit his aunt and had supposedly gone there after soccer practice.
+Brown was detained five days later in the school gymnasium and taken to the local police station for questioning.
+He subsequently confessed, and recounted the circumstances and details of the crimes.
+His fingerprints also matched those found at the crime scene.

-A few days after the crime, souvenir hunters attempted to break into the house and steal whatever they could - according to authorities, there were more than 600 cars from 18 counties around the state and even more from nine other states.
-An elderly neighbor tasked with guarding the house, 64-year-old J. W. Hester, was overwhelmed by the mob and shoved aside, forcing him to call the authorities and disperse the crowd.
-In order to prevent another such occurrence, officers were put on guard duty at the house.
+A few days after the murders, souvenir hunters attempted to break into the house and steal whatever they could.
+According to authorities, there were more than 600 cars from 18 counties around the state and even more from nine other states.
+An elderly neighbor tasked with guarding the house, 64-year-old J. W. Hester, was overwhelmed by the mob and shoved aside.
+He called the authorities, who dispersed the crowd.
+To prevent another such occurrence, officers were assigned to guard the house.